 $ sudo yum distro-sync

-It didn't help.
-I kept receiving the same output as before.
+I kept receiving the same python package errors as before.
 I couldn't figure out how to solve.
 So I ignored this message and restarted the system.

 Good lord!
 It worked!
 I can see that the Grub is updated with Oracle Linux entry.